dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-04.md

     >**Note:** Wait for 15-20 minutes, to show all the recommendations.

+1. It will open the remediation side pane, From the flyout, there are following options:

+    - **Open software page** - Open the software page to get more context on the software and how it's distributed.
+The information can include threat context, associated recommendations, weaknesses discovered, number of exposed devices, discovered vulnerabilities, names and detailed of devices with the software installed, and version distribution.

+    - **Remediation options** - Submit a remediation request to open a ticket in Microsoft Intune for your IT administrator to pick up and address.
+Track the remediation activity in the Remediation page.

+    - **Exception options** - Submit an exception, provide justification, and set exception duration if you can't remediate the issue yet.

+    - **Request remediation** - The vulnerability management remediation capability bridges the gap between Security and IT administrators through the remediation request workflow.
+Security admins like you can request for the IT Administrator to remediate a vulnerability from the Security recommendation page to Intune.

+    > **Note**: When a software change is made on a device, it typically takes 2 hours for the data to be reflected in the security portal.
+However, it may sometimes take longer.
+Configuration changes can take anywhere from 4 to 24 hours.

 1. It will open a new pane of the recommendation, on the remediation page, select **Request remediation**.

     ![Picture 1](../Media/requestremediation.png)

     >**Note:** The vulnerability management remediation capability bridges the gap between Security and IT administrators through the remediation request workflow.

 1. It will open a **Request remediation** form.
 On the **Remediation request** page, you can edit or select the **Remediation options** and **Priority** as per your choice, once done select **Next**.